- Key Info

 - Teaching & Learning

 - Contact Us

-During the year we have parents’ evenings that give us the opportunity to discuss your child’s progress however our door is always open and if you have any concerns please do not hesitate to contact us.
+We would like to take this opportunity to welcome you and your child to our class.
+During the year we have parents’ evenings that give us the opportunity to discuss your child’s progress however our door is always open and if you have any comments or concerns please do not hesitate to contact us.

 We also ask that any correspondences with school including dinner money/reply slips are handed to the class teacher in the classroom.
 The children are now old enough to be responsible for their own things and this is a good lesson for them to learn for secondary school.
 It also helps to relieve pressure on the office so that they can deal with the important issues that arise at busy periods.

-To download the Team 4 curriculum, Extreme Nature – Team 4 (Year 4 pm)
+To download the Team 4 curriculum, Mega Structures Curriculum Letter

 If you are interested in learning more about how we plan and the national curriculum please follow the Useful links tab on the Teaching and Learning Tab.